JamesChavess/WebScrapping-JQ/readMe.md

 ![image](https://user-images.githubusercontent.com/58557672/213987478-448cb040-4e0e-4f05-a75b-3b64e4409f87.png)

- ## I loved the challenge it was really fun this Code was a privilage and an honor to write and present this code
+ ## I loved the challenge it was really fun it has been an honor and a privilage to write and present this code

-In this Repo has 2 initial files "scrapper" and "officialScrapper"
+###In this Repo has 2 initial files "scrapper" and "officialScrapper"

-scrapper works for all purposes, its a 40+ live code file
+###scrapper works for all purposes, its a 40+ live code file

-officialScrapper also should work just as well if jquery is already running in browser, it is an optimized 14 line file
+### officialScrapper also should work just as well if jquery is already running in browser, it is an optimized 14 line file

 I was envolving and getting to like jquery so alot of snippets were replaced by cleaner simplistic code that you see now